 That is a simplified way to qualify leads.
 You may want to build out a more complex qualification strategy in your company.

-5. Bad communication with a sales department
+5. Bad communication with the sales department.

 When defining qualification criteria for SQL (sales qualified leads), representatives from a sales department should also sit at the table.

 After you have agreed on the qualification criteria with your sales department, the agreement should be laid into a service level agreement (SLA) to specify goals of the marketing department and what activities follow from the side of a sales department.
-81% of companies that implement SLA, have an effective marketing strategy.
+81% of companies that implement SLA have an effective marketing strategy.